benjamellado/ClientIQ/README.md

 ## Usage

+*You can look at the app demo at https://clientiq.streamlit.app*

 1. Start the Streamlit application as mentioned in the Installation section.
 2. Enter a project name to initialize a new session.
 3. Upload the data tables and documents relevant to your queries.